Alaa Abd El-Fattah: Political activism and arrests

-May 2006 arrest and reaction
+May 2006 arrest

 On 7 May 2006, Abd El-Fattah was arrested during a peaceful protest after he called for an independent judiciary.
 His arrest, along with that of several other bloggers and activists, spurred solidarity protests by others around the world, some of whom created the blog "Free Alaa" devoted to calling for his release from jail.
 Abd El-Fattah was released on 20 June 2006, after spending 45 days in jail.
-His wife Manal was quoted by the London Independent as saying: "There's no going back now, we'll definitely be continuing our activities."
+His wife Manal was quoted by the London Independent newspaper as saying: "There's no going back now, we'll definitely be continuing our activities."

-2011 revolution
+2011 revolution and arrest

 According to Egyptian newspaper al-Ahram Weekly, Abd el-Fattah's name "is in many ways synonymous with Egypt's 25 January Revolution."
 Abd El-Fattah participated in nearly every demonstration after the revolution began.
 He was not in Egypt on 25 January 2011, when the anti-regime protests began and when the Egyptian government shut down the internet in the country.
 However, he was able to collect information from family and friends by land-line phones and published to the outside world the events occurring in Egypt during the first days of the revolution.
 A few days later, he returned to Egypt and was in Tahrir Square, the epicenter of the protests, on 2 February.
-While demonstrating there, he participated in defending the square from attacks by security forces and pro-regime assailants, an event known in Egypt as "camel battle."
+While demonstrating there, he participated in defending the square from attacks by security forces and pro-regime assailants, an event known in Egypt as "camel battle".

-Abd El-Fattah continued his participation in the Egyptian revolution, until Mubarak stepped down from presidency.
-He thereafter settled in Egypt, where he maintained his participation in the demonstrations against the Supreme Council of the Armed Forces' (SCAF) way of running the country after Mubarak's fall.
+Abd El-Fattah continued his participation in the Egyptian revolution, until Mubarak stepped down from the presidency.
+Abd El-Fattah thereafter settled in Egypt, where he maintained his participation in the demonstrations against the Supreme Council of the Armed Forces' (SCAF) way of running the country after Mubarak's fall.